brandur/org/drafts/elegant-apis.md

-We've recently [gone on record](TODO) indicating our commitment to using JSON Schema as the format for describing our API's, then even further by [releasing a set of JSON Schema tools]TODO() to improve the process of building and working with HTTP API's.
+We've recently [gone on record](https://blog.heroku.com/archives/2014/1/8/json_schema_for_heroku_platform_api) indicating our commitment to using JSON Schema as the format for describing our API's, then even further by [releasing a set of JSON Schema tools](https://blog.heroku.com/archives/2014/5/20/heroku-http-api-toolchain) to improve the process of building and working with HTTP API's.
 With the recent rise of great API description formats over the last few years like Swagger, Blueprint, and RAML (among others), I wanted to write a few words on what JSON Schema is, why it's a neat technology, and how it can be applied specifically to building great API's.

-At any time, you can jump into some more detailed documentation [over at jsonschema.org](TODO), which includes draft specificallys for both JSON Schema and JSON Hyper-schema.
+At any time, you can jump into some more detailed documentation [over at jsonschema.org](http://json-schema.org/documentation.html), which includes draft specificallys for both JSON Schema and JSON Hyper-schema.

 ## The Basic Case

 At its essence, JSON Schema is simply a declarative language for validating the format and structure of a JSON object.
 It allows you to specify a number of special primitives to describe exactly what a valid JSON object will look like, and provides a powerful nesting concept that allows you to extend these primitives to a document of any complexity.
-This idea hails back to the days of XML, when it was common to see XML documents linking to the [XSD's](TODO) (XML Schema Document TODO) that should be used to validate them.
+This idea hails back to the days of XML, when it was common to see XML documents linking to the [XSD's](http://en.wikipedia.org/wiki/XML_schema) (XML Schema Definition) that should be used to validate them.

 Let's start with one of the most basic schemas possible.
 The following describes a single value inside a JSON object: